UoS-SCCS/PUPS/_pages/downloads.md

 <a href="#" class="btn btn--primary"><i class="fas fa-download"></i>&nbsp;Download Everything</a>

 ## Facilitator
-The facilitator pack contains a facilitator guide to explain the background to the training and copies of learning material to use during training sessions with your users.
+The facilitator pack contains a facilitator guide to explain the background to the training and copies of the learning materials to use during training sessions with your users.

 <a href="#" class="btn btn--primary"><i class="fas fa-download"></i>&nbsp;Download Facilitator Pack</a>

-## Learning Material
+## Learning Materials
 Exercise sheets and guides.

 <a href="#" class="btn btn--primary"><i class="fas fa-download"></i>&nbsp;Download Learning Materials</a>